Redundancy: 19 things you should know

 There is no prescribed time frame you need to adhere to.
 The time required to process your feelings is very individual.
 You will progress to the acceptance stage.
 This is when you realise what your redundancy provided you with.
 New opportunities and acceptance in moving into a new position or phase of life.
 It was the event you had to have!

-Many of us find it helpful to talk with someone about how we feel without being judged.
+Many people find it helpful to talk with someone about how they feel without being judged.
 This could be with your partner, a good friend or a professional.
-As this, every increasing common event in many peoples work life undermines our sense of worth and security.

 9. Stay Calm